 What are leaflets and pamphlets?

-Leaflets or pamphlets are pieces of paper that a distributor can deliver to people’s homes or hand out to potential customers on the street.
-Leaflet marketing is a physical form of advertising that people have been using for centuries, and it has held an important place in local marketing in the UK for decades.
+Leaflets or pamphlets are printed pieces of paper that a distributor can deliver to people’s homes or hand out to potential customers on the street.
+Leaflet marketing is a physical form of advertising that has held an important place in local marketing in the UK for decades.

 At The Private Postman, we will most commonly advise you to keep your pamphlets to an A5 or A6 format.
 There are exceptions to this, but we generally tend to discourage larger or more complex formats.